MedMaxLab/selfEEG/docs/index.rst

 :doc:`CONTRIBUTING`

-If you also have suggestions regarding novel features to add, or simply want some **support** or **suggestions** on how to exploit this library in your SSL experiments, please consider writing to our research team.
+If you also have **suggestions** regarding novel features to add, or simply want some **support** on how to exploit this library in your SSL experiments, please consider writing to our research team.

 `MedMax Team <mailto:manfredo.atzori@unipd.it,federico.delpup@studenti.unipd.it,andrea.zanola@studenti.unipd.it,louisfabrice.tshimanga@unipd.it>`_